Mithil-Dudam/Local-Hybrid-RAG-Assistant/README.md

 2. Upload one or more PDF and/or CSV files.
 3. For each CSV, select columns for retrieval and metadata.
 4. Click "Create Vector Database" to ingest all files.
 5. Ask questions in the chat interface.
-The system will search across all uploaded files using hybrid retrieval.
+The system will search across all uploaded files using hybrid retrieval and generate answers using the local LLM.

 ---